The Blackstone Art Collection

 - Mark Debernadi’s atmospheric series of photographic prints.
 Displayed in some of our meeting rooms, they chronicle historic Illinois locations such as Lincoln’s Log Cabin and Ronald Reagan’s boyhood home.

-- Custom made pieces for the newly designed David Soukup.
+- Custom made pieces by David Soukup for our modern guest rooms.
 David Soukup [born 1985] is known for his stunning hand-cut stencil paintings of the urban environment which lie at the boundary between photo-realism and graphic design.
 Soukup catalogs city life, specifically the life in his hometown of Chicago, and the decaying and now forgotten alleys and fire escapes of a previous life.
 His paintings reflect accumulated memories and experiences, with rich texture, abstract, and intentional elements and techniques.

 For a gallery experience, head to our Chicago art gallery on the fifth floor, Art Hall.
 Juxtaposing classic architecture with contemporary art, The Art Hall features an ever-changing collection of cutting-edge new media art, contemporary photography, paintings and graphic works by local artists.
 Take a unique piece of Chicago home with you—each work is for sale.

 In 2017, The Blackstone took the art program to a new level with curated pieces created to combine the hotel’s notorious past with perpetual newness, curated for the contemporary present of The Cultural Mile.
-Art pieces were created to grace the walls of the C-Level Suite as well as individual program on every guest room floor.
+Art pieces were created to grace the walls of the 1600 Club as well as on display at every guest room floor.